apache/datasketches-website/docs/MajorSketchFamilies.md

 ## Cardinality Sketches

 ### CPC Sketch: Estimating Stream Cardinalities more efficiently than the famous HLL sketch!
-This sketch was developed by the late Keven Lang, our chief scientist at the time, is an amazing *tour de force* of scientific design and engineering and has substantially better accuracy / per stored size than the famous HLL sketch.
+This sketch was developed by the late Keven J. Lang, our chief scientist at the time.
+It is an amazing *tour de force* of scientific design and engineering and has substantially better accuracy / per stored size than the famous HLL sketch.
 The theory and demonstration of its performance is detailed in Lang's paper [Back to the Future: an Even More Nearly Optimal Cardinality Estimation Algorithm](https://arxiv.org/abs/1708.06839).
-This sketch is available in Java, C++ and Python.

 ### [Theta Sketches]({{site.docs_dir}}/Theta/ThetaSketchFramework.html): Estimating Stream Expression Cardinalities
 Internet content, search and media companies like Yahoo, Google, Facebook, etc., collect many tens of billions of event records from the many millions of users to their web sites each day.
 These events can be classified by many different dimensions, such as the page visited and user location and profile information.
 Each event also contains some unique identifiers associated with the user, specific device (cell phone, tablet, or computer) and the web browser used.